rickhull/miner_mover/README.md

 # Miner Mover

 This project provides a basic  concurrency problem useful for exploring different multitasking paradigms available in Ruby.
-Fundamentally, there is a set of miners and a set of movers.
-The miner takes some amount of time to mine ore, which is given to a mover.
-When the mover has enough ore for a full batch, the delivery will take some amount of time before more ore can be loaded.
+Fundamentally, we have a set of miners and a set of movers.
+A miner takes some amount of time to mine ore, which is given to a mover.
+When a mover has enough ore for a full batch, the delivery takes some amount of time before more ore can be loaded.

 ## Mining

-The miner is given some depth (e.g. 1 to 100) to mine down to, which will take an increasing amount of time with depth.
+A miner is given some depth (e.g. 1 to 100) to mine down to, which will take an increasing amount of time with depth.
 More depth provides greater ore results as well.
 Ore is gathered at each depth; either a fixed amount or random, based on depth.
 The amount of time spent mining each level is